alexfernandez/alexfernandez.github.io/2021/understanding-simulation.md

 2. any posthuman civilization is extremely unlikely to run a significant number of simulations of their evolutionary history (or variations thereof);
 3. we are almost certainly living in a computer simulation.

-He calls this kind of simulation of your own evolutionary history an "ancestor simulation".
+He calls this kind of simulation of our ancestors for prolonged periods of time an "ancestor simulation".
 Then he shows a bunch of huge figures showing that running this ancestor simulation will be possible in less than a second, on some kind of futuristic planetary computer not unlike the [Matrioshka brain](https://en.wikipedia.org/wiki/Matrioshka_brain)